-This easy to make applesauce recipe is delicious fresh or is perfect for canning applesauce to have later on!
+This easy-to-make applesauce recipe is delicious fresh or is perfect for canning applesauce to have later on!
 Fill up your pantry shelves with this staple and enjoy homemade applesauce any time!

 However, I don't mind the extra batches because every time I make this applesauce recipe I feel like I'm transported to some old farm where the apples have just been picked off the trees.
 They still have the warmth of the sun on their skins as I peel them, and the texture of the fruit is firm and crisp.